ayoayco/blog/about.md

 Hi!
 I'm [Ayo](http://ayoayco.com), a Software Engineer by profession who also occasionally *delves* into some art, music, and literature.

 I live in the Philippines with my wife, Jen, and our little boy, Kahel.
-I work remotely so I do not have to physically be at the office most of the time... meaning, I have more time to go travel around with Jen and Kahel to take pictures, eat local delicacies, and make lots of fun memories.
+I work remotely so I do not have to physically be at the office most of the time... meaning, I have more time to go travel around with the fam to take pictures, eat local delicacies, and make lots of fun memories.

 That's also why I think I can start blogging *again*.
 Let's talk more about the pros and cons of Remote Work sometime. :)